bodsul/SFND_2D_Feature_Tracking/writeup.md

 All statistics are saved in writeup.csv.
 Based on the speed and the number of quality key point matches detected, the best detector-descriptor combination in descending order are ORB-ORB, SHI-TOMASI-ORB, SHI-TOMASI-BRIEF.

-To reproduce results run
+To reproduce results run from top level directory mkdir build and cd build cmake .. make
-cd build
-cmake ..
-make
 ./2D_feature_tracking > out.txt